-The thermostat (D) blocks flow when cold, opening at a predetermined temperature.
-This stabilizes the engine temperature around the thermostat setting.
+The thermostat (D) reduces water flow when cold.
+The thermostat opens and provides full water flow at a predetermined temperature.
+The thermal lag in system response stabilizes engine temperature around the thermostat temperature open threshold.

 Normally, a limited water volume constantly recirculates from the engine water outlet (D) to the water pump inlet (B).
 The recirculation ensures the engine warms evenly, and the thermostat sees a constant water supply at the engine temperature.
 This circulation from the engine outlet at thermostat is almost always necessary.
 This small circulation prevents formation of steam pockets or hot spots, or delayed T-stat opening.

 Horsepower are almost meaningless ways to compare or select a radiator, fan, or pump!
 Pumps, radiators, and fans may be specified that way, but the number does not mean much by itself.
 Flow without a pressure curve is just as bad.
 As usually happens, meaningful information is too complex or unfamiliar for most consumers.
 Since the good information would be confusing, manufacturers move outside the meaningful circle to a fringe specification that the consumer is comfortable with....even if the information is next to useless.

 Looking at CFM of a fan or pump, we find graphs like this: